-correlations of this property with other SNe II transient measurements.
+presenting two correlations of this property with other SNe II transient measurements.

-5.1 The physical origin of blue-shifted emission peaks
+5.1 The physical origin of blueshifted emission peaks

-In contrast to Chugai (1988), the origin of peak-emission blueshift seems to stem fundamentally from the steep density profile that characterizes SN ejecta layers, which were originally part of the Hrich envelope.
-In our simulations, this density distribution is well represented above $\sim 2000 \,\mathrm{km} \,\mathrm{s}^{-1}$ (which is roughly where the outer edge of the former He-core lies in 1.2 B explosions of 15 $\,\mathrm{M}\odot$ RSG stars; Dessart et al. 2010) by a power law $\rho(v) \propto 1/v^n$ , with exponent n on the order of 8.
+In contrast to Chugai (1988), the origin of peak-emission blueshift seems to stem fundamentally from the steep density profile that characterizes SN ejecta layers, which were originally part of the H-rich envelope.
+In our simulations, this density distribution is well represented above $\sim 2000 \text{ km s}^{-1}$ (which is roughly where the outer edge of the former He core lies in 1.2 B explosions of 15 M☉ RSG stars; Dessart, Livne & Waldman 2010) by a power law $\rho(v) \propto 1/v^n$, with exponent n of the order of 8.
 As a consequence, line emission tends to be confined in space, and subject to strong occultation effects for a distant observer.
-Instead of coming predominantly from the regions with large impact parameter p relative to the photospheric radius $R{\rm phot}$ the bulk of the emission arises from rays with $p < R{\text{phot}}$ , i.e. impacting the photo-disk limited by $p = R{\text{phot}}$ .
-As explained in Dessart & Hillier (2005b), the line source function tends to exceed the continuum source function at the continuum photosphere, naturally leading to line emission above the continuum flux level.
-Because electron-scattering dominates the opacity, line photons have a relatively low destruction probability and we can therefore see line emission from layers deeper than the continuum photosphere.
+Instead of coming predominantly from the regions with large impact parameter p relative to the photospheric radius R{phot} , the bulk of the emission arises from rays with $p < R{\text{phot}}$, i.e. impacting the photodisc limited by $p = R{\text{phot}}$.
+As explained in Dessart & Hillier (2005a), the line source function tends to exceed the continuum source function at the continuum photosphere, naturally leading to line emission above the continuum flux level.
+Because electron scattering dominates the opacity, line